-After completing an overhaul, and with her projected reassignment to CortDiv 29 the frigate departed Puget Sound on 7 June 1945, bound for Alaskan waters.
+After completing an overhaul, the patrol frigate departed Puget Sound on 7 June, bound for Alaskan waters.
 She arrived at Cold Bay on the Alaskan Peninsula on 15 June.
 For about a month, Allentown participated in drills and exercises.
 On 12 July 1945, she was decommissioned at Cold Bay and, the next day, was transferred to the Soviet Union under a lend-lease agreement.
-The warship served in the Soviet Navy until 15 October 1949 at which time she was returned to the custody of the U.S. Navy at Yokosuka, Japan.
-On 14 October 1950, Commander Fleet Activities, Yokosuka, estimated that Allentown could be ready for sea on 23 October, then, a little less than one month later (13 September), revised the activation completion date to 20 November.
-Well ahead of that projected date, however, on 20 October, the Chief of Naval Operations directed that work on activation of the ship and the assignment of a crew be discontinued.
-On 23 March 1951, Commander, Naval Forces Far East, nominated Allentown for assignment to SCAP for weather patrol, but the actual transfer does not appear to have been carried out.
+The warship served in the Soviet Navy until 15 October 1949 at which time she was returned to the custody of the United States Navy at Yokosuka, Japan.
+Allentown remained at Yokosuka, in a caretaker status, until April 1953 when she was loaned to Japan.
+The patrol frigate served Japan as Ume.
+Her name was struck from the Navy list on 1 December 1961, and she was transferred to Japan on a permanent basis on 28 August 1962.

 Allentown earned two battle stars during World War II

 Allentown (PF-52) underway near the Norfolk Navy Yard, 9 August 1944.
 Note high-frequency direction-finder ("huff duff') antenna atop the light pole mast, aft, and air-search radar at the top of the foremast.
 The ship is painted in Measure 32/16D camouflage, the colors of which are dull black, ocean gray and light gray.
 (19-N-72013)